Rivera-Azad Sexual Healing Integration Model (RASHIM)

 RASHIM is a demystifier of the world of sex and sexual relations.
 It contains more than three decades of combined experiences of Mx.
 Rivera and Mx.
 Azad, two intersectional sexuality educators who have dedicated their work to healing sexual trauma through sexual liberation.
 This is why Power sits at the heart of RASHIM to represent that every element of sexuality must be understood within the existing power relations, and that redistribution of power is essential to the work of sexual healing and liberation.

 The programs offered at The HEAL Project are based on RASHIM and explore different aspects of this model.
 A comprehensive training called, Just Healing Training, focusing on RASHIM is offered here.

 The Rivera-Azad Sexual Healing Integration Model (RASHIM) offers a roadmap for sexual healing that captures the past, present, and future of our sexual relations.
 RASHIM locates nine areas of sexuality navigation, referred to as Pillars.
 Each Pillar represents a unique step in human sexual evolution and contains experiences, ideas, feelings, and actions.
-The Pillars are contained within and are affected by our past, present, as well as imaginaries, that is our individual and collective histories, and cultures, and visions.
+While the pillars are interconnected and relevant throughout our lives, they are categorized into three stages: rooting, growing, and yielding.
+In Just Healing Training, we focus on healing each stage as well as developing their corresponding connection skills.

 Sexual healing is not a one-dimensional or an individual journey.
 As a society, we have a responsibility to collectively heal our sexual relations across our communities, institutions, and governing bodies.
 We must heal the fear-based and shame-based approaches to sex.
 Expanding our idea of sex beyond its heteronormative and reproductive aspects, we must focus on navigating sexual relations safely, intentionally, and powerfully.